-HSBC Swiss unit to Pay $192.5 million in US tax fine
+HSBC Swiss unit to pay $192 million in US tax fine

 The Swiss branch of HSBC's private bank has been fined almost CHF200 million by the US Department of Justice (DoJ) for having helped American clients evade tax between 2000 and 2010.

-HSBC’s Swiss private banking unit confirmed the $192.5 million (CHF189.7 million) fine handed down by a district court in Florida on Tuesday and said it was “relieved to resolve this problem inherited from the past”.
+HSBC’s Swiss private banking unit confirmed the $192.35 million (CHF189.6 million) fine handed down by a district court in Florida on Tuesday.

 The bank admitted to holding $1.26 billion in undeclared assets for wealthy American clients over the period 2000-2010.
-To help them evade tax, it devised fraudulent strategies and presented false documents to US tax authorities, the DoJ said.
+To help them evade tax, it devised fraudulent strategies and presented false documents to US tax authorities, the DoJ said in a statement on Tuesdayexternal link.

-“In 2002, the bank had undeclared business relations with around 720 American clients, whose assets amounted to over $800 million,” the US department said, adding that the peak of undisclosed assets came in 2007.
+“In 2002, the bank had approximately 720 undeclared U.S. client relationships, with an aggregate value of more than $800 million.
+When the bank’s undeclared assets under management reached their peak in 2007, HSBC Switzerland held approximately $1.26 billion in undeclared assets for U.S. clients," the justice department said.

+HSBC said it had proactively contacted the DOJ a number of years before the U.S.-Swiss Bank Program was announced in 2013 and self-reported its past activities.
+It said it had cooperated extensively with US authorities, in compliance with Swiss law, to bring this investigation to a close.

 Beyond the fine, HSBC has also pledged to give US authorities information about accounts that were closed between 2009 and the end of 2017.